Complications – CMS Patient Safety Indicators

 - (PSI 6) Collapsed lung that results from medical treatment (iatrogenic pneumothorax)

 - (PSI 8) Broken hip from a fall after surgery (in-hospital fall with hip fracture)

-- (PSI 9) Bleeding or bruising during surgery (perioperative hemorrhage or hematoma)
+- (PSI 9) Bleeding or blood clots after surgery (perioperative hemorrhage or hematoma)

-- (PSI 10) Kidney and diabetic complications after surgery (postoperative acute kidney injury requiring dialysis)
+- (PSI 10) Kidney failure after surgery (postoperative acute kidney injury requiring dialysis)

 - (PSI 11) Respiratory failure after surgery (postoperative respiratory failure)